Alan-Hussein/Alan-Hussein/README.md

 Web Developer
 -------------

-I studied Computer Science and Information technology for 2 years, then I studied Web Developing with HackYourFuture
+I hold a two-year degree in Computer Science and Information Technology, complemented by specialized training in Web Development at HackYourFuture.
 * 🌍  I'm based in Netherlands, Leeuwarden
 * ✉️  You can contact me at [alanhussein116@gmail.com](mailto:alanhussein116@gmail.com)